geospaitial-lab/aviary/docs/how_to_guides/api/how_to_use_the_process_area.md

  [ 363008 5721856]
  [ 363264 5721856]
  [ 363520 5721856]]
+256
 ```

-We can visualize the process area given the tile size.<br />
+We can visualize the process area.<br />
 The red polygons represent the districts.

 <div id="process-area-from-gdf-districts"></div>